jwodder/ghrepo-rust/README.md

 `ghrepo` extracts a GitHub repository's owner & name from various GitHub URL formats (or just from a string of the form `OWNER/REPONAME` or `REPONAME`), and the resulting object provides properties for going in reverse to determine the possible URLs.
-Also included is a function for determining the GitHub owner & name for a local Git repository, plus a couple of other useful Git repository inspection functions.
+Also included is a struct for performing a couple useful inspections on local Git repositories, including determining the corresponding GitHub owner & repository name.

 Example
 =======